 This Milestone module will require students to compile and condense the work accomplished in the previous nine Milestone modules to create a draft grant proposal based on provided templates.
-Distinct templates for Education Research and Education Innovation proposals are provided on A2L and can be found at https://hsed.mcmaster.ca/current-students/forms.
+Distinct templates for Education Research and Education Innovation proposals are provided on Avenue to Learn in the Capstone Portfolio shell.
 This draft proposal acts as the student's "ticket" to Residency Week 2, which is organized as a comprehensive workshop for refinement and completion of the grant application.